Cow Killer (Dasymutilla occidentalis)

 This wasp species is parasitic to bumble bees.
 Females lay eggs in a bumble bee hive.
 Once the wasp's eggs hatch, the wasp larvae eat the larvae of the bumble bee.
 Adults drink nectar.

-Cow Killers can be found in fields, meadows, sandy areas and the edges of forests.
+Cow Killers can be found in fields, meadows, sandy areas, lawns, and at the edges of forests.
 They are typically most active at dusk or during the night.
-Though the female looks like an ant, her warning coloration and ferocious sting are enough defensive adaptations to keep most predators (and curious animals) at bay.
+Look for females on the ground.